Historic Preservation And Capital Grants

 Final report is required to receive final 25% grant funding.
 Final payment will not be issued without the inspections and final report.

-Full guidelines (available summer 2019) for 2020 Historic Preservation and Capital Grants Program
+Full guidelines (available July 24, 2020) for Historic Preservation and Capital Grants Program

 Combinable with other grants?

 Organizations may apply for one Historic Preservation and Capital Grant during each cycle.
 May also apply for General Operating Support, Program, but receive no more than a total of two grants per cycle.